Atmosphere/atmosphere-samples/README.md

   mvn tomcat7:run
 ```

 Recommended samples for getting started are the chat, which demonstrate usage of all transports using an AtmosphereHandler, or the jquery-pubsub, which demonstrate how to switch from one transport to another using a Jersey Resources.
 If you are interested to write WebSocket only application, take a look at the atmosphere-websockethandler-pubsub sample.
 The pubsub sample contains a lot of small demonstration on how the Jersey extension can be used.
-If you are interested to write HTML5 Server Side Events application, take a look at the atmosphere-sse-xxx samples.
+If you are interested to write HTML5 Server Sent Events application, take a look at the atmosphere-sse-xxx samples.

 If you plan to use Spring or GWT, take a look at their specific samples.

 [![Analytics](https://ga-beacon.appspot.com/UA-31990725-2/Atmosphere/atmosphere-samples)]

 <font color="green">**All sample supports WebSocket and Long Polling by default.
 Streaming and JSONP are supported by the majority of pubsub samples.
-If you are interested to write HTML5 Server Side Events application, take a look at the atmosphere-sse-xxx samples.**</font>
+If you are interested to write HTML5 Server Sent Events application, take a look at the atmosphere-sse-xxx samples.**</font>

 | Sample Name | Description | Server Components | Client Components |
 |-------------|-------------|-------------------|-------------------|